al-falaah/lite/EMAIL_FORWARDING_SETUP.md

 # Email Forwarding Setup Guide

 ## Overview
-This guide will help you set up email forwarding from `admin@alfalaah-academy.nz` to your Gmail account `alfalaah.academy.nz@gmail.com` using ImprovMX (free service).
+This guide will help you set up email forwarding from `admin@tftmadrasah.nz` to your Gmail account `alfalaah.academy.nz@gmail.com` using ImprovMX (free service).

 ## What You'll Accomplish
-1. ✅ Receive emails sent to admin@alfalaah-academy.nz in your Gmail
+1. ✅ Receive emails sent to admin@tftmadrasah.nz in your Gmail
-2. ✅ Send emails FROM admin@alfalaah-academy.nz through Gmail
+2. ✅ Send emails FROM admin@tftmadrasah.nz through Gmail
 3. ✅ All automated emails will have proper reply-to address

 ---